rust-lang/rfcs/text/0000-target-feature-runtime.md

 This proposal achieves that by exposing the API from `libcore` and by allowing users to provide their own run-time for performing target-feature detection.
-If no user-defined run-time is provided, a fallback is provided.
-If `libstd` is linked, this fallback is the current runtime, preserving the current stable Rust behavior.
+If no user-defined run-time is provided, a fallback is provided. `libstd` provides a target-feature detection run-time, preserving the current stable Rust behavior.

 This enables all Rust code to use the stable target-feature detection APIs,